5 Value Stocks To Watch In The Industrials Sector

 The following stocks are considered to be notable value stocks in the industrials sector:

-StealthGas has reported Q3 earnings per share at 0.08, which has decreased by 68.0% compared to Q2, which was 0.25.
-StealthGas does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+Worthington Industries saw an increase in earnings per share from 0.64 in Q1 to 0.95 now.
+Its most recent dividend yield is at 1.9%, which has decreased by 0.75% from 2.65% in the previous quarter.

-Seanergy Maritime Hldgs saw an increase in earnings per share from -0.65 in Q2 to -0.02 now.
-Seanergy Maritime Hldgs does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+This quarter, GrafTech International experienced an increase in earnings per share, which was 0.35 in Q3 and is now 0.47.
+Most recently, the company reported a dividend yield of 0.41%, which has decreased by 0.17% from last quarter's yield of 0.58%.

-Sterling Construction Co has reported Q3 earnings per share at 0.55, which has decreased by 15.38% compared to Q2, which was 0.65.
-Sterling Construction Co does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+This quarter, Atlas Air Worldwide Hldgs experienced an increase in earnings per share, which was 2.84 in Q3 and is now 4.83.
+Atlas Air Worldwide Hldgs does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-International Seaways saw a decrease in earnings per share from 2.39 in Q2 to 0.98 now.
-Most recently, the company reported a dividend yield of 1.75%, which has increased by 0.35% from last quarter's yield of 1.4%.
+This quarter, KNOT Offshore Partners experienced an increase in earnings per share, which was 0.66 in Q2 and is now 0.77.
+The company's most recent dividend yield sits at 12.0%, which has decreased by 3.62% from 15.62% last quarter.

 The Significance: A value stock may need some time to rebound from its undervalued position.
 The risk of investing in a value stock is that this emergence may never materialize.